acediaye/Control-System/readme.md

 - Q is like a performance matrix, nxn symmetric positive semidefinite matrix
 - R is like a effort matrix, mxm symmetric positive definite matrix

 Q and R values are weights that penalize the use of the respective states/inputs.
-Values in Q and R need to be positive.
-With high values it tells the system to use the least possible change in the state (slow response) or with low values it tells the system to freely use that state (fast response).
+Values has to be $Q \ge 0$ and $R > 0$.
+With high Q values it tells the system to use the least possible change in the state (slow response) or with low values it tells the system to freely use that state (fast response).
+With high R values means the controller is not allowed to use a lot of actuation signal ie force, voltage, etc. With low R values means the controller is allowed to use a lot of actuation signal.
+The cost function J has a unique minimum that can be obtained by solving the Algebraic Riccati Equation.

 1. State space equations of the model gives A and B